raspberrypilearning/build-crumble-motor-buggy/en/step_1.md

 + A 3xAA battery pack
 + Crocodile leads
 + 2 DC mini motors

 + Materials to make your buggy, e.g. a small box, food container, bottle or cardboard
-+ tools to make your buggy, e.g. glue or tape, and scissors
++ Tools to make your buggy, e.g. glue or tape, and scissors

 ### Software